 - First, the bulk of the features are all machined in the first operation, removing 2 Ops and that’s a BIG win.

 - The major geometry is machined in a quick outline around the part, then the big bore, then the edge radii, then the drill and threads.

-- The edge radii are a standard .1875″ size and is milled in a single plane.
+- The edge radii are a standard .1875″ size and are milled in a single plane.
 Not a big deal, don’t have to order a custom ground tool.
 Want to save a little bit more set-up time, make it a chamfer.

 - When the part is flipped vertically for the bore through the neck, it can be clamped high on the neck.
 This is much better than before and allows for more aggressive machining.

-- The part only requires deburring and zero hand finishing when it comes off the machine.
+- The part only requires deburring and zero hand-finishing when it comes off the machine.

 - And on top of all this, it was easier to model in Solidworks as well.

-What happens is we fall in love with the form and are unwilling to let-go of it for low-volume builds.
+What happens is we fall in love with the form and are unwilling to let go of it for low-volume builds.
 Great products require graceful, beautiful form.
-However, great products never make it to market if that beautiful form forces the development, testing and market testing costs to go through the roof.
+However, great products never make it to market if that beautiful form forces the development, testing, and market testing costs to go through the roof.

 That’s why it’s best to always have two configurations in your design.
 One for getting you from concept to pre-production that’s functional, but sacrifices a little form to save money and then the production design configuration, where you can leverage tooling and processes that allow for the manufacture of those graceful features more economically.